Mount Helicon

 Mount Helicon (Ἑλικών; Ελικώνας) is a mountain in the region of Thespiai in Boeotia, Greece, celebrated in Greek mythology.
 With an altitude of 1749 m, it is located approximately 10 km from the north coast of the Gulf of Corinth.
-Some researchers maintain that Helicon was also the Greek name of mount Rocca Salvatesta in Sicily as a river started from it was called also Helikon.
+Some researchers maintain that Helicon was also the Greek name of mount Rocca Salvatesta in Sicily as a river started from it was also called Helikon.

 Greek mythology

 In Greek mythology, two springs sacred to the Muses were located here: the Aganippe and the Hippocrene, both of which bear "horse" (ἵππος híppos) in their names.
 In a related myth, the Hippocrene spring was created when the winged horse Pegasus aimed his hoof at a rock, striking it with such force that the spring burst from the spot.
 On Mount Helicon too was the spring where Narcissus was inspired by his own beauty.

 Mount Helicon and the Hippocrene spring were considered to be a source of poetic inspiration.
-In the late eighth or early seventh century BCE, the poet Hesiod placed a reference to the Muses on the Helicon at the very beginning of his Theogony:
+In the late eighth or early seventh century BCE, the poet Hesiod placed a reference to the muses on the Helicon at the very beginning of his Theogony: